On this page

 Why Does HPO TECH Price Per Configuration?

-HPO TECH’s chamber range spans monoplace to large-capacity multiplace systems across seven product lines: Zeugma, Atlantis, Mediterranean, Matrix, Titan, Petra, and APEX.
+HPO TECH’s chamber range spans monoplace to large-capacity multiplace systems across its product lines: Zeugma, Atlantis, Mediterranean, Matrix, Titan, and Petra — alongside the APEX hypobaric chamber for altitude training.
 All are manufactured in Istanbul under ISO 13485 quality management with Türk Loydu third-party verification.
 The range is genuine; the pricing is not catalogued.
 Two units from the same product line can differ substantially in build cost based on pressure rating, seat count, oxygen system specification, and certification scope.

 A quote-based model gives buyers an accurate number for their specific configuration.
 A published list price would either misrepresent actual cost or force artificial standardization onto a product with legitimate variability.
 Knowing that a Zeugma monoplace configured for 2.0 ATA differs in cost from one configured for 3.0 ATA with extended viewport coverage is useful procurement information.
 A single catalogue price is not.